 Centre for Ministry Studies Coordinator

-My love of history provides me, as well, with both an awareness of the ancient practices of the church and a sense of perspective as it wrestles with the challenges that are presented by the post Christendom culture in which we live.
-I am enthusiastic to encourage the church to rediscover its ancient practices so that it might recover its true sense of purpose and meaning.
+I have a passion for the recovery of the ancient practices of the Christian tradition as the church wrestles with the challenges that are presented by the post Christendom culture in which we live.
+I am enthusiastic to encourage the church to rediscover some of its ancient practices so that it might recover a more authentic sense of its true calling and purpose.

 The Challenges of Ministry and Mission Today

-A contemporary survey of narrative preaching among united Methodist Pastors in Liberia
+1. A contemporary survey of narrative preaching among United Methodist Pastors in Liberia

 1. Distance Learning Programme:

 2. MTh Ministry Studies: (At Aberdeen University and Zomba Theological College, Malawi)